 Getting around Uluru

 Uluru Resort Shuttle

-Once you arrive at the Yulara resort, there is a free shuttle bus that stops at all the accommodation along with the Visitors Centre, Town Square and Camel Farm.
+Once you arrive at the Yulara resort, there is a free shuttle bus that stops at all the accommodation and the Visitors Centre, Town Square and Camel Farm.
 This free service does not go to Uluru or Kata Tjuta.

-Service begins at 10.30am and ends at 12.30am and operates every 20 minutes, a peak times they seem to come a little more frequently.
+Service begins at 10.30am and ends at 12.30am and operates every 20 minutes, at peak times they seem to come a little more frequently.